Indonesian patrol confronts Chinese ship in economic zone | Law-Order

 Indonesian patrol confronts Chinese ship in economic zone

-The agency sent a patrol ship that closed within a kilometer (.6 miles) of the Chinese coast guard vessel and they both communicated to affirm their position and their nation's claims to the area, said Aan Kurnia, chief of the Indonesian Maritime Security Agency.
+The agency sent a patrol ship that closed within a kilometer (0.6 mile) of the Chinese coast guard vessel and they communicated to affirm their position and their nation's claims to the area, said Aan Kurnia, chief of the Indonesian Maritime Security Agency.
 “We asked them to move out as it was Indonesia's EEZ.
-But they insisted that it is China's nine-dash line territory.
-Our officers at the vessel argued with them until they moved out" while Kurnia reported the incident to Indonesian government ministers, he said.
+But they insisted that it is China's nine-dash- line territory.
+Our officers at the vessel argued with them until they moved out," Kurnia said.
+He said he reported the incident to Indonesian government ministers.

 Indonesia does not have a territorial claim to the South China Sea, but a section of Indonesia's exclusive economic zone that includes natural gas fields lies within China's “nine-dash line."
 Chinese ships have regularly entered the area Indonesia calls the North Natuna Sea, causing tensions between the countries.
+China has in the past explained its presence in those waters on the basis of “traditional fishing rights.
 Chinese ships also regularly patrol off the island of Borneo and near James Shoal east of the Natuna islands, China's southernmost territorial claim which Malaysia says belongs to it.

 The South China Sea accounts for more than 10 per cent of the global fish catch and surrounding states have taken increasingly extreme measures to ensure they obtain their share.
 Stocks have declined drastically amid overfishing and the destruction of coral reefs, to the point that they may be on the verge of collapse, according to some studies.
-The Indonesian patrol ship, the KN Pulau Nipah 321, has been deployed for such patrols in Indonesia's western maritime zone until November.
+The Indonesian patrol ship KN Pulau Nipah 321 has been deployed for such patrols in Indonesia's western maritime zone until November.

-The Indonesian Foreign Affairs Ministry has communicated to the Chinese Embassy in Jakarta to clarify the coast guard's presence, spokesperson Teuku Faizasyah said.(AP) RUP RUP.
+The Indonesian Foreign Affairs Ministry has communicated to the Chinese Embassy in Jakarta to explain the coast guard's presence, spokesperson Teuku Faizasyah said.(AP) RUP RUP.

 ALSO READ